atfdeenk/module-3-atfdeenk-checkpoint-2/README.md

 # Random Recipe Finder

-I've completed the js for **Random Recipe Finder**.
-And do excuse me for I choose **getRandomRecipe** as the name of main Function instead of **onRandomRecipe**, because i find it more suitable for this specific assignment.
+I've completed the js for **Random Recipe Finder** and fetching random recipes from TheMealDB API .

-You can find a 10 random recipes by clicking **Get Random Recipe Button**.
+You can find random recipes by clicking **Get Random Recipe Button**.
 There will also be instructions to make the food.

 Visit the [link](https://noob-recipe-finder.netlify.app/) and find your recipe!

-___Attention!___  **You'll never find the same recipe until you see all 10 of them.
-Even if YOU refreshed the browser!**

 ## Assignment Info